bmevada/Week5-Third-Party-APIs-Challenge-Work-Day-Scheduler/README.md

 ## Calendar Application

-A simple calendar application was created to allow the user to to plan and create event on an hourly basis of a working day.
+A simple calendar application was created to allow the user to to plan and create events on an hourly basis of a working day.
 Once the events of the days have been entered into the planner, the user can save these and also modify these as required.

-Based on the time of the event, the user is able view the current time and present event on the palnner, which is shown in a different colour from the past events and future events.
+Based on the time of the event, the user is able view the current time and present event on the plannner, which is shown in a different colour from the past events and future events.

  This app runs in the browser and feature dynamically updated HTML, JavaScript,CSS powered by jQuery, Bootstrap and Moment JS.
+It is a clean and polished, responsive user interface that adapts to multiple screen sizes and responds to user interface.

 ## Deployed Website